microsoft/FluidFramework/BREAKING.md

 @prague/app-component is deprecated.
 Please switch to use @prague/aqueduct for the new component interfaces

+## Value type op change

+In 0.7 and below, the type of a SharedMap message for value types (Counter, DistributedSet, etc.) would match the type ("counter", "distributedSet", etc.).
+In 0.8 the message type is "act" for all value types.
+Value type ops produced from runtimes before 0.8 are not compatible with 0.8 as a result (e.g. if replaying old ops).

+## `SharedMap.values()` and `.entries()` unpack local values

+Previously, `SharedMap.values()` and `SharedMap.entries()` would iterate over `ILocalViewElement`s rather than the contained values.
+To retrieve the contained values you would have then extracted the ILocalViewElement.localValue.
+In 0.8 these methods now iterate over the contained values directly, so calls to get the .localValue should be removed.

 # 0.7 Breaking Changes

 - [instantiateComponent changes](#instantiatecomponent-changes)